 We need governments and decision-makers around the world to make animal welfare a priority so that we can prevent future pandemics.
-The “One Welfare” Framework must be incorporated into policymaking to not only recognise the interconnections between humans, animals, and environmental health, but also to encompass welfare, wellbeing, and conservation aspects.
+The One Health High Level Expert Panel's "One Health" approach must be incorporated into policymaking to not only recognise the interconnections between humans, animals, and environmental health, but also to encompass welfare, wellbeing, and conservation aspects.
 These are crucial elements that must be addressed in all pandemic prevention strategies and laws.

 We ask that all governments support the transition to food and agricultural systems that are more animal and environmentally-friendly.
 They must also commit to banning high-risk practices, including the commercial wildlife trade, the dog and cat meat trade, and fur farming.

 Hundreds of thousands of people have died as a result of COVID 19.
 This is not only a wake-up call to change the system, but also an opportunity to create a world where animals, the environment and humans are treated better.